RAGE-toolkit/RAGE-workshop-2024/day5/day5_GLUE_MADDOG.md

 1. How many lineages are present in the dataset we analysed?
 What is the most common lineage here?
 2. How does this compare to our analysis in RABV-GLUE?
 3. Where have these lineages been previously seen?
-4. Which sequences are most closely related to sequence 96?
-Could we tell this before with the information from RABV-GLUE?
-5. Checking for new lineages is appropriate if there are at least 10 sequences from the same lineage.
+4. Checking for new lineages is appropriate if there are at least 10 sequences from the same lineage.
 Should we check for new lineages here?

 Now delete the _assignment.csv file.
 We are going to progress to lineage designation!